microsoft/datadrivenmodel/README.md

 conda activate ddm
 ```

+This will create and activate a new conda virtual environment named `ddm` based on the configuration in the [`environment.yml`](environment.yml) file.

 ## Tests

 To get an understanding of the package, you may want to look at the tests in [`tests`](./tests), and the configuration files in [`conf`](./conf).